Film and TV drama

 To become an assistant production coordinator, you need a good level of education that includes GCSEs in maths and English.

 A-levels or Highers in film studies, media or art and design are relevant.
 As it’s a role that combines understanding film production with project management and accounting, subjects that develop your skills in that way are useful too.
 Combine film studies with business or business studies and maths for a well-rounded skillset.
-Or you might want to take the following Level 3 vocational qualifications:
+Or you might want to take a Level 3 vocational qualification in business, bookkeeping or accounting.
+Look at what your local college offers in those subjects such as:

 Get an apprenticeship: